Tips before traveling to Galapagos

 - Make the most out of the space: To make the most out of your limited space, consider rolling your clothes.
 This is a trick backpackers swear by, as it will save space in your suitcase.
 If you’re still pressed for room, put your clothes in freezer bags and compress the air out of them before sealing the bags.

 - Save room for souvenirs: Only you know how many souvenirs you will be purchasing on your trip, but it’s generally a good idea to think about that when packing so that you have enough space for everything on the trip home.

 - Buy last-minute items before leaving: If you realize you need something else for your trip, buy the item in the United States.
 Airport and international prices on almost everything are higher because of how much it costs to import something.
 Buying things in your local stores at home before leaving will save you a lot of money in the long run.

-- Pack extra batteries, chargers, and an empty water bottle: Batteries and chargers are easy to forget if they are plugged in at home or left in a drawer or closet, but don't let your camera or phone die on the second day because you forgot to pack extra batteries or the charger.
+- Pack extra batteries, chargers, and an empty water bottle: Batteries and chargers are easy to forget if they are plugged in at home or justify in a drawer or closet, but don’t let your camera or phone die on the second day because you forgot to pack extra batteries or the charger.